-Enter the employer's share of contributions to qualified and nonqualified pension plans for the year.
-Complete Form 5500 for the organization's plan and file as a separate return.
-If the organization has more than one plan, complete a form for each plan.
+Complete Form 5500 for the organization's plan and file it as a separate return.
+If the organization has more than one plan, complete a Form 5500 for each plan.
 File the form by the last day of the 7th month after the plan year ends.
 See General Instruction D for a discussion of Form 5500.

-Line 28-Other employee benefits
+Line 28.
+Other Employee Benefits

 Enter the organization's contributions to employee benefit programs (such as insurance, health, and welfare programs) that are not an incidental part of a pension plan included on line 27.
-Report expenses for employee events such as a picnic or holiday party on line 28.